eerfunn/eerfunn/README.md

 - 💖 Anime stuffs, oftentimes going to anime convention (When I have money, and that's why I'm looking for a job rn xD)
 - 🌱 I'm currently learning Digital Art (Still learning anatomy and perspective .\_.)
 - 🔭 I played a lot of games when I got stressed (Honkai Star Rail, Honkai Impact, Arena Breakout, and sometimes Mobile Legends)
-- Desperately looking for a job (However I have no motivation to update my portfolio, because I get no money nor I enjoy to code something I don't like)
+- Looking for a job (However if I can I want to work on anime-related company, because it's better to work on something that you like, right?)

 ### Reach me out on Social Media: